simonegarofalo/birra-garofalo-website/README.md

 ## Usage

-You can use the registration form on the HTML page to collect data from from potential customers interested in particular products and/or services.
+You can use the registration form on the HTML page to collect data from potential customers interested in your products and/or services.
 The data collected will be recorded and stored in the MySQL database.